 KPMG's International Case Competition (KICC) is a chance for students to challenge yourself to solve a real business issue and an opportunity to meet new people across the globe.

-The standard rate of VAT (tatimi mbi vleren e shtuar; TVSH) is 20 percent.
-There is a reduced rate of 0 percent applicable to exports of goods, supply of services and goods connected to maritime commercial or industrial activities, and supplies related to international transport.
-The export of services and the supplies of certain goods and services are exempt from VAT, for example lease and sale of land (under certain conditions subject to 20 percent VAT), sale of real estate, financial services, and certain supplies in connection with oil exploration.
-The supply of drugs and medical services offered by private or public health institutions is subject to 10 percent VAT.
+The standard rate of VAT (tatimi mbi vleren e shtuar; TVSH) is20 percent.
+There is a reduced rate of 0 percent applicable to`the exports of goods, supply of services and goods connected to maritime commercial or industrial activities, and supplies related to international transport.
+The export of services and the supplies of certain goods and services are exempt from VAT, for example lease and sale of land (under certain conditions subject to 20 percent VAT), financial services, and certain supplies in connection with oil exploration.
+Starting from April 2014, the supply of drugs and medical services offered by private or public health institutions shall be exempt from VAT.

 The standard rate of VAT is 20 percent.
 There is also a 0 percent rate which applies to, for example, the export of goods from Armenia, the provision of services, the place of supply for which is outside Armenia, the maintenance of aircraft serving international flights, and the sale of goods in duty free shops in airports.
 Certain supplies of goods and services are exempt from VAT, for example the sale of magazines and newspapers, scientific research work, the provision of most types of financial services, insurance, and reinsurance activity.

-There is no VAT or sales tax.
-Bahrain follows the GCC Unified Customs Duty law and imposes 5 percent on most imports.
+There is no indirect tax in Bahrain.
+Bahrain follows the GCC Unified Customs Duty law and imposes 5 percent on mostimports.

-The standard rate of VAT is 17.50 percent.
-There is a 8.75 percent rate which currently applies to the provision of hotel and condo-hotel accommodations.
+The standard rate of VAT is 17.5 percent.
+Effective 1 October 2013, the VAT rate on accommodation in the hotel sector and on direct tourism services was reduced to 7.5 percent.
 Zero-rated supplies include exports of goods and services, basic food items, printed matter, certain agricultural machinery, and international transport of passengers and freight, as well as importations by approved educational institutions and companies in the international financial services sector, among others.
 Exempt supplies include certain financial services, health and educational services, and specific supplies of real property.
 Companies in the international business sector are not required to register for VAT and any VAT which they suffer may be refunded on application to the VAT Division on the prescribed form.